 - Sensor loupe

 You can purchase a cleaning kit online that includes everything you need.
-When you’re ready to clean your sensor, gather your tools and follow these steps.
+When you’re ready to clean your sensor, gather your tools and follow the steps below.

 - Find a controlled, clean work area.